slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 #

-> &#9432; To be fair, this assumption also renders the Lorentz transformation useless in all slower-than-light-speed scenarios.
+However, the issue isn't just the velocity-addition formula.
+Einstein's first postulate also renders the Lorentz transformation useless in all slower-than-light-speed scenarios.
+I'm not sure what the bigger issue is, that physicists either miss or ignore this, or that there's a blaring misattribution of theory to experimental result.
+But maybe I am crazy for thinking $x = ct$ means $x = ct$.